-The historic Wheeling Suspension Bridge carries the National Road over the Ohio River between Wheeling Island and downtown in Wheeling, West Virginia.
+The historic Wheeling Suspension Bridge carries the National Road over the Ohio River between Wheeling Island and downtown Wheeling, West Virginia.

 History